elea-vellard/LLM-Playlist-Recommender/README.md

 playlist title as a seed provides useful recommendations, even in a zero-shot scenario.

+The best trained model is accessible in [Zenodo](https://zenodo.org/records/15837980).

 ## 1. Transform and pre-process the dataset

 Run: